openvinotoolkit/openvino_notebooks/notebooks/277-amused-lightweight-text-to-image/README.md

 of the [muse](https://arxiv.org/pdf/2301.00704.pdf) architecture.
 Amused is particularly useful in applications that require a lightweight and fast model such as generating many images quickly at once.

-Amused is a vqvae token based transformer that can generate an image in fewer forward passes than many diffusion models.
+Amused is a VQVAE token based transformer that can generate an image in fewer forward passes than many diffusion models.
  In contrast with muse, it uses the smaller text encoder CLIP-L/14 instead of t5-xxl.
 Due to its small parameter count and few forward pass generation process, amused can generate many images quickly.
 This benefit is seen particularly at larger batch size